Zodiac Sign Aries

 © 1996, 2004, 2005 Wendy Guy.
 All rights reserved.
 Reprinted with permission from Transitions Astrology Newsletter, Aries-Taurus 1996 Issue.

 © 1996-2014 Wendy Guy, all rights reserved.
 The graphics, diagrams and articles on this site are copyrighted by Wendy Guy, public domain, fair useage, used with permission and/or credited to the copyright owner.
-You may use "fair usage" quotations from this website (e.g. a paragraph or two), provided you include credit to the author and a link back to this website.
-Beyond fair usage, you may not copy or hotlink to content without written permission.
-Please contact us for useage permission or to report website errors.
+Material on this site may be copied or printed off for strictly personal use.
+To use this material online (e.g. forum, social media, blog, website) or to print it off for distribution (e.g. classes), "fair usage" quotations may be used (e.g. a couple/few paragraphs), provided you include credit to the author and a link back to this website.
+Beyond strictly personal or fair usage, you may not copy or hotlink to content without written permission.
+Thank you!
+Please contact us for usage permission or to report website errors.
 The information on this website is presented for educational and entertainment purposes only.
 Space pictures courtesy of NASA.
-CSS Drop Down Menus based on © 2009 PureCSSMenu.com.
+CSS Drop Down Menus on articles index page based on © 2009 PureCSSMenu.com.
 This page last modified on

 Links and Resources